RebeccaHull/causal_inference/writing/report.md

 - I need to make sure my salary histogram does not have a bin nor data that goes below 0.
 - I need to make sure that my CLV histogram has touching bars.
-  Additionally, set the number of bins to something that makes sense for the data (so in my case, more bins).
+  Additionally, I need to set the number of bins to something that makes sense for the data (so in my case, more bins).

 ## Milestone 9: Run Conjoint Experiment